Ritiksharma-06/olympic-data-analysis-web-app/README.md

-# give an star for all projects
+# give a star for all projects
 # made by Ritik Sharma
 # olympics-data-analysis-web-app
 A Streamlit web application for the analysis of olympics dataset